oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-different-color-when-replying-an-email/rule.md

-See [Top 10 Rules to Better Email](https&#58;//tv.ssw.com/top-rules-to-better-email-by-ulysses-maclaren/) video for more details on how to reply to emails.
+See [Top 10 Rules to Bet​ter Email](https&#58;//tv.ssw.com/top-rules-to-better-email-by-ulysses-maclaren/) video for more details on how to reply to emails.